Three (TV channel)

-Three (stylised as +HR=E) is a New Zealand nationwide television channel.
+Three (stylised as +HR=E) (Note: Māori: Toru, stylised as +ORU.
+The name is only used for Māori Language Week initiatives in 2020 and 2022.
+The channel's pre-2017 name was reported in Māori media as Whakaata Tuatoru (Channel/Television Three).) is a New Zealand national television channel.
 Launched on 26 November 1989 as TV3, it was New Zealand's first privately owned television channel.
 The channel currently broadcasts nationally (with regional advertising targeting four markets) in digital free-to-air form via the state-owned Kordia on terrestrial and satellite.
-Vodafone also carries the channel for their cable subscribers in Wellington and Christchurch.
 It previously broadcast nationally on analogue television until that was switched off on 1 December 2013.

 Three is a general entertainment channel formerly owned by Warner Bros.
 Discovery New Zealand, with a news element under the banner of ThreeNews.
 Three carries a significant amount of local content, most of which airs at prime-time.
-The channel has been owned by Sky Network Television from 1 August 2025.
+The channel has been owned by Sky Network Television since 1 August 2025.